 Some Examples from History

 There are many instances in history that illustrate Mill’s insights.
 For example, you are certainly aware that for years, there was a debate over whether the sun or the earth was the center of the universe.
-While many people before Galileo suggested the sun was the center, Galileo was the scientists whose work so strongly advocated this idea that people, in this case the Catholic Church, felt threatened by it.
+While many people before Galileo suggested the sun was the center, Galileo was the scientist whose work so strongly advocated this idea that people, in this case the Catholic Church, felt threatened by it.

 The Catholic Church held it as a matter of church doctrine that the earth was the center of the universe.
 Therefore, they denounced Galileo’s work as heretical and pressured Galileo, who was himself a believer, to recant on pain of death.